-If you are looking into receiving dental implants in Pleasanton, contact Dr. Kitagawa at Gateway Dental Care to set up an appointment.
+Dr. Kitagawa at Gateway Dental Care in Pleasanton, California provides dental implants for those who need to replace a tooth after a loss.
 Not everyone is a candidate for implants, so a complete examination is required to see if they are the right solution for you.
+However, if you are a candidate, implants can dramatically improve function and appearance.

 What Is A Dental Implant?

 Dental Implants are metal anchors surgically placed into the jaw to hold permanent replacement teeth.
 In time, the jawbone tissue attaches itself to the implant creating a highly stable support.
 There are different types available that provide a versatile way to replace teeth.
-Some types of dental implants are:
+There are a variety of implant options available.

 - Full-Mouth Implants: Also known as All-On-Four® or All-On-4®.
 This is a good option for patients that do not want to deal with the discomfort of dentures.
 This process can attach an entire row of upper and lower teeth using as little as four precisely positioned implants.